 Hi!
-I’m Toby Harmon ’22, an environmental science and policy major at Clarkson.
+I’m Toby Harmon ’22, an environmental science and policy major at Clarkson and here’s the experience of my involvement with the Institute for a Sustainable Environment (ISE).
 I grew up on a farm in a small town in Central New York, where I graduated high school with a class of 24 other students.
 As a result, I knew I couldn’t possibly thrive at a massive university with 30,000+ undergraduates.
 I had formed personal connections with most, if not all, of my teachers and knew from a young age just how important creating those relationships can be.
 Clarkson was the perfect environment for building such relationships.
 The interactions I’ve shared with my professors, the connections I’ve established, have led me to a whole new path I never saw myself going down.

 When I first came to Clarkson, I majored in mechanical engineering, but after a co-op with GE Aviation my sophomore year, I found my passion just wasn’t there.
 Eventually, I became involved with the Institute for a Sustainable Environment (ISE).
 Because of my love and appreciation of nature, and after hours of discussion with my advisors and other professors, I switched to environmental science and policy and found my excitement for education again.

-I’ve been lucky to get involved in several different projects with the ISE and Clarkson research.
+I’ve been lucky to get involved in several different projects with the Institute for a Sustainable Environment and Clarkson research.
 The summer of my freshman year was spent on campus conducting research with Professor Stephen Bird on rural community ideologies and the spread of ideas in non-urban areas such as the Adirondacks.
 For over two years, I’ve been involved with the Clarkson Sustainability Club and was the vice president throughout my sophomore year.

 During the spring semester of 2020, I worked on a team project that involved designing a sustainable and water-efficient greenhouse for a resort ranch in Colorado.
 Although the project and its travel plans were disrupted by situations beyond our control, the experience of working in a large group for a common goal was well worth the time spent.